jammie96/CCNA-Notes/Actual Topics Covered.md

 - 4.7 Explain the forwarding per-hop behavior (PHB) for QoS, such as classification, marking, queuing, congestion, policing, and shaping

-- 4.8 Configure network devices for remote access using SSH
+- 4.8 Configure network devices for remote access using SSH #practical

 - 4.9 Describe the capabilities and functions of TFTP/FTP in the network